teddyaroca/Summer_2022_bioinformatics/README.md

 reads.
 To read more about RAxML click [here](https://academic.oup.com/bioinformatics/article/30/9/1312/238053?login=true).

-To run the RAxML analysis and build a phylogenetic tree with the core genome from panaroo:
+To run the RAxML analysis and build a phylogenetic tree with the **core genome alignment** from panaroo:

 1. Navigate to the folder containing the script for raxml

 ```
-cd /network/rit/lab/bioinformaticslab/YOURNAME/Summer_2022_bioinformatics/datasets/core_genome/raxml/
+cd /network/rit/lab/bioinformaticslab/YOURFOLDER/Summer_2022_bioinformatics/datasets/core_genome/raxml/
 ```

 2. Install SNP-sites and RAxML using conda: